Website Verification - Filters

 Failed page rules:

-Shows pages that do not match any page rule defined by user.
+Displays pages that do not match any page rule defined by the user.
 To define

-page rules, click on the Profile button on the toolbar, then select Page Rules
+page rules, click on the Profile button on the toolbar, select Page Rules

 in the window that appears and follow the instructions.